therealhackmeehan/ubacktest_docs/src/content/docs/Creating/basics.md

 As long as this structure is in place, you can add any logic or helper functions needed to generate trading signals.

 :::caution
-The function must be named `strategy`, or your strategy will be invalid and won't run.
+You must define a function named `strategy`, or your strategy will be invalid and won't run.
 Always start with this basic structure!
 :::

 ### Where to Place the Trading Signals?